ppscon/bakery/Writerside/topics/setup.md

 This repository contains a CI/CD pipeline configured with GitHub Actions.
 It covers the following stages:

-- Running Unit Tests
+- Running Unit Tests.
-- Building and Pushing Docker Images
+- Building and Pushing Docker Images.
-- Security Scanning with Aqua Enterprise Scanner (Trivy)
+- Security Scanning with Aqua Enterprise Scanner.
+(Trivy)
-    - Scan Results are uploaded as artifacts
+    - Scan Results are uploaded as artifacts.
-    - Image is scanned against Aqua's Golden Image Policy
+    - Image is scanned against Aqua's Golden Image Policy.
-    - Failed scans will fail the build
+    - Failed scans will fail the build.
-    - Passed scans will continue the build
+    - Passed scans will continue the build.
     - notification is sent to Teams, see next steps:
-- Assigning Tasks
+- Assigning Tasks:
-    - Assigning tasks to product teams based on scan results
+    - Assigning tasks to product teams based on scan results.
-- Notifying Teams
+- Notifying Teams:
-    - Notify Teams with scan results
+    - Notify Teams with scan results.
-- Generating SBOM with Aqua Supply Chain Security
+- Generating SBOM with Aqua Supply Chain Security:
-    - SBOM is uploaded as an artifact
+    - SBOM is uploaded as an artifact.
-    - SBOM is uploaded to GitHub Pages
+    - SBOM is uploaded to GitHub Pages.
-    - SBOM is uploaded to Aqua Supply Chain Security
+    - SBOM is uploaded to Aqua Supply Chain Security.
-- Signing and Verifying Docker Images
+- Signing and Verifying Docker Images.
-- Recording Metadata
+- Recording Metadata:
-    - Publishing Metadata to GitHub Pages
+    - Publishing Metadata to GitHub Pages.
-    - Deploying to GitHub Pages
+    - Deploying to GitHub Pages:
-        - Publishing Metadata to GitHub Pages
+        - Publishing Metadata to GitHub Pages.
-    - Promoting Docker Images to AWS ECR
+    - Promoting Docker Images to AWS ECR:
-        - image-bakery is immutable
+        - image-bakery is immutable.

 ## Workflow File